 Several water purveyors in Oregon already have Drinking Water Protection Plans certified by DEQ and many others have initiated drinking water protection activities in their communities.
 For example, between 1995 and 1998, members of the local governments, commercial/industrial sector, agricultural growers, and residents in the cities of Coburg and Junction City worked together to develop a plan that fit the local conditions and priorities.
-Nitrate (a common product of septic systems and agricultural practices) was identified in the local governmential sources of contamination.
+Nitrate (a common product of septic systems and agricultural practices) was identified in the local groundwater which served as a flag to the communities that the water is also vulnerable to other potential sources of contamination.
 These cities are now in the process of implementing management efforts which include a highly successful citizen, agriculture, and business involvement/outreach plan and a recognition program for growers and businesses that voluntarily apply practices that are in the best interest of drinking water protection and the community.